xquared-design/TeamTimothy/README.md

 All hardware is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ##Connecting to the Pi Zero
+The following sections are partly based on this [Circuit Basics tutorial](http://www.circuitbasics.com/raspberry-pi-zero-ethernet-gadget/) and on other guides.

 The simplest way to connect to the Raspberry Pi Zero is to create an "ethernet" connection over USB using the USB port on the Pi Zero.
 This allows you to connect to the Pi Zero in "headless" mode without using additional adapters or peripherals.

 ###Setting Up Your Computer